syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Install Syncfusion Blazor Grid and Themes NuGet in the Blazor Web App**

-To add **Blazor DataGrid** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Grid](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
+To add **Blazor SfGrid** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Grid](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

 If you utilize `WebAssembly or Auto` render modes in the Blazor Web App need to be install Syncfusion Blazor components NuGet packages within the client project.